 What they’re trying to find out: The employer would like to know your level of self-awareness and if you’re humble enough to admit your faults.
 More importantly, they want to know how you handle shortcomings and if you’re proactive about self-improvement.

 Sample answer: “I find it hard to provide feedback at work for fear of hurting someone’s feelings.
-Back in my home country, constructive criticism can be harsh and this is normal.
+Back in my home country, criticism can be harsh and this is normal.
 I find that this is not acceptable in the Canadian workplace.
 This is why I’m training to learn diplomatic and respectful workplace communication so that I can deliver feedback the right way.
-I realized that by being empathetic, my feedback becomes kind and more helpful for others.”
+I realized that by being empathetic, my feedback becomes more helpful for others.”

 Why should we hire you?